Journal Metrics / Impact Factor

 = 6 (data December 2016, based on the Google Scholar Citations)

 Now in 2016 we calculate the h5-index for 2015

 and consider only citations of the articles that were published from 2011 – 2015

 .
 Counting these citations in the same manner as for the h-index yields the h5-index

 .
 The h5-index can also be calculated for journals publishing less than these 5 years, but it is hard for new journals to compete.
-Compare the h5-index of this journal also with what Google Scholar has calculated: The h5-index of the top ranked journals in the field of Physics & Mathematics (general).
+Compare the h5-index of this journal also with what Google Scholar has calculated: The h5-index of the top ranked journals in the field of Power Engineering.
 Admittedly, this journal may still have to grow to reach world class ranking, but which of the journals listed are Open Access?!

 4. Statistics, Productivity, and Impact

 Year in which journal started publishing = Y_start = 2012